 Belle Mead is a tiny town located in the state of New Jersey.
 With a population of 221 people and two constituent neighborhoods, Belle Mead is the 495th largest community in New Jersey.
-Belle Mead has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Belle Mead has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Belle Mead home prices are not only among the most expensive in New Jersey, but Belle Mead real estate also consistently ranks among the most expensive in America.

-Belle Mead is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Belle Mead is a town of professionals, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Belle Mead who work in healthcare (17.42%), sales jobs (15.15%), and management occupations (12.12%).
+Unlike some towns, Belle Mead isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Belle Mead are a mix of both white- and blue-collar jobs.
+Overall, Belle Mead is a town of construction workers and builders, sales and office workers, and professionals.
+There are especially a lot of people living in Belle Mead who work in office and administrative support (17.05%), healthcare (17.05%), and management occupations (16.28%).

-The education level of Belle Mead citizens is very high relative to the national average among all cities (21.84%): 36.28% of adults in Belle Mead have a bachelor's degree or even advanced degree.
+The citizens of Belle Mead are slightly better educated than the national average of 21.84% for all cities and towns, with 24.30% of adults in Belle Mead having a bachelor's degree or advanced degree.

-The per capita income in Belle Mead in 2010 was $37,376, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $149,504 for a family of four.
+The per capita income in Belle Mead in 2010 was $35,733, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $142,932 for a family of four.

 Belle Mead is a somewhat ethnically-diverse town.
 The people who call Belle Mead home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belle Mead residents report their race to be White, followed by Asian.
-Important ancestries of people in Belle Mead include English, German, Polish, and Welsh.
+Important ancestries of people in Belle Mead include Irish, Polish, German, English, and Swiss.

 The most common language spoken in Belle Mead is English.
-Other important languages spoken here include Thai and African languages.
+Other important languages spoken here include Polish and Thai.